FitzOReilly/pina/README.md

 plt.show()
 ```
-The output looks like this:
+Output:
 ![Four stream example](examples/plots/four_stream.svg)

 ## More examples
 More examples can be found in the [examples](examples) folder.
-They show some additional features:
+They show some
+additional features:

 * Streams carrying latent heat (e.g. evaporation and condensation)
 * Streams consisting of multiple segments
 * Streams with individual temperature shifts

+## Anything else?
+Nope, that's all.
+Enjoy :-)